Skip to main content

 Without PMXT, getting cross-venue prediction market data means:

-• A data pipeline — to ingest, deduplicate, and keep fresh as markets open, resolve, and re-price across every venue.
+• A data pipeline — to ingest, deduplicate, and keep fresh as markets open, resolve, and re-price across supported venues.

-• A search layer — because querying 11 APIs sequentially is slow.
+• A search layer — because querying venue APIs sequentially is slow.

 • Ongoing maintenance — every time a venue changes a field name or ships a new endpoint, your integration breaks.